SteveJustin1963/tec-SCOPE/README.md

 - what to do for long-exposure astrophotography ?

 code
--try asm, mint with and without APU
+- try asm, mint with and without APU
+- we need a menu of ato f and numbers to select functions

 display angle
 - read data from encode, convert to angle, display on tec1 seven seg display